 - Pouring down rain (the heaviest ever)

-- 2 strikes down (this is the last chance now), and
+- 2 strikes down (this is the last chance now)

 - Bases fully loaded (runners ready and creeping to the next base).

-The hitter has over 52 home runs in his career but is tonight (of all nights) really the night for that??
+The hitter has over 52 home runs in their career but is tonight the night for that?

 Must score 4 to win the game and win the World Series!

-Have multiple scenarios going through his head (potentially overcomplicating the moment), or
+- Does the batter: Have multiple scenarios going through their head (potentially overcomplicating the moment), or

-Step up to the plate only thinking “instinct” (and will only play off that instinct for the next ball fizzing his way!)
+- Does the batter: Step up to the plate only thinking ‘instinct’ (and will only play off that instinct for the next ball fizzing their way).

-And of course, that is Making the Play to Results and a Very Happy Client.
+And of course, that is making the play to results and a happy client.

 The BBC reports (read more here if interested) that your gut instincts are not as random as they seem.